IMPORTANT INFORMATION FOR GRADUATING STUDENTS

-Tuition is $575 per credit hour plus fees for all students, regardless of location.
+Tuition is $575 per credit hour (may increase to $625 per credit hour beginning this spring) plus fees for all students, regardless of location.
 This tuition rate is subject to change.
 This program does not accept the UF EEP or Florida State Tuition Waiver.
 As an off-book program, it does not receive funds from these programs.

 Non-degree seeking students and graduate certificate will pay capital improvement and technology fees.
 MS students will pay capital improvement, technology, financial aid fees.
 For a list of fee schedules, please visit the University Bursar.

 Students may pay tuition via credit card, electronic check, or paper check.
 Note that a processing fee is assessed for credit card payments.
 Payments can be made approximately three weeks before the semester begins.
 Students will receive payment instructions once UF has loaded tuition into the system.

 Please contact us at email@example.com with any questions.